Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q106.
 When would you use a try/except block in code?

 - [x] You use `try/except` blocks when you want to run some code, but need a way to execute different code if an exception is raised.
-- [ ] You use `try/except` blocks inside of unit tests so that the unit testes will always pass.
+- [ ] You use `try/except` blocks inside of unit tests so that the unit tests will always pass.
 - [ ] You use `try/except` blocks so that you can demonstrate to your code reviewers that you tried a new approach, but if the new approach is not what they were looking for, they can leave comments under the `except` keyword.
 - [ ] You use `try/except` blocks so that none of your functions or methods return `None`.